Recycling Aluminum Cans in Chicago

-Because aluminum is used in so many applications, from cans, to construction, to cars, there is a continual demand for it.
-Since it is so cheap to recycle, and so expensive to manufacture from scratch, it commands a hefty price on the recycling market.
+Because aluminum is used in so many applications, from aluminum cans to construction, to cars, there is a continual demand for it.
+Since it is so cheap to recycle aluminum, and so expensive to manufacture it from scratch, it commands a hefty price on the recycling market.
 In fact, the aluminum industry pays more than $800 million each year to recycling centers that pay end-consumers for their used aluminum.

 But the most startling statistic is the amount of aluminum that still goes to landfills despite its value.
 In the US, the recycling rate for aluminum cans (not other sources of aluminum) is just 67%.
 That means nearly a billion dollars’ worth of aluminum is thrown into landfills every year – money that could be in the pockets of businesses and individuals instead!

-An aluminum beverage can may be recycled and back on the shelf as a new can in as little as 60 days.
+Aluminum cans can be recycled and be back on the shelf as a new can in as little as 60 days.
 Other forms of aluminum are turned into items such as household aluminum foil, window frames, gutters and screen doors, car parts, ladders, bike frames, and much more!

 For all aluminum, the recycling process is similar:

-Step 1 – Aluminum is sorted from other waste.
-This begins at the individual level, whether at home, in an office, or in a manufacturing plant.
+Aluminum is sorted from other waste at an aluminum can recycling center.
+This begins at the individual level, whether at home, in an office or school recycling program, or in a manufacturing plant.

-For businesses that produce scrap aluminum or have large amounts of cans to recycle, partnering with Chicago-based recycling company, Combined Resources means you’ll get top dollar for your valuable metals.
-We have relationships with all the local recycling facilities and will negotiate the sell of your aluminum on your behalf, and return the profits to you, minus the fee for our services.
+For businesses that produce scrap aluminum or have large amounts of cans to recycle, partnering with Chicago-based metal recycling company, Combined Resources means you’ll get top dollar for your valuable metals, as well as cash for cans.
+We have relationships with all the local recycling facilities and will negotiate to sell your aluminum on your behalf, and return the profits to you, minus the fee for our services.